build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

     cargo run --example alice
     ```

-4. It will stop to ask for Bob's forwarding address that was printed in step 2, give it the address.
+4. It will stop to ask for Bob's forwarding address that was printed in step 2.
+Give it that address.

     This will tell Alice that the route to reach Bob is `[(TCP, "1.node.ockam.network:4000"), forwarding_address]`.